What kind of shearing experience do you want?

 If your shearer uses a different method, ask them why.

 Both of these methods are safe both for the animals and the shearers.
-Typically with the mat system, the shearer will have an assistant to move the animal as it is being shorn.
+Typically with the mat system the shearer will have an assistant to move the animal as it is being shorn.
 Toenails are usually clipped at this time and teeth (incisors and male fighting teeth) can also be ground down if necessary.

 Llamas: Llamas are strong and intelligent and sometimes flighty animals.
 They need to be handled with care and understanding of their physiology and pressure points.
 There are basically two methods used for shearing llamas: standing or laid down on a mat (like alpacas).
-Most llama shearers will prefer to shear standing, with the llama either confined in a chute or tied in a corner.
+Most llama shearers seem to prefer to shear standing, with the llama either confined in a chute or tied in a corner.
 Some llamas are either unwilling to continue standing (and “cush” – lie down continuously) thus making it difficult to access legs and belly, or they are so wild and potentially dangerous that the only safe way to shear them is to tie them down.
 Note: tying a llama down can cause a great deal of stress and can even cause injury due to their different physiology from alpacas.

 Goats: Shearing goats efficiently and well is the holy grail.
 Some shearers shear goats as they would a sheep.
 Others use the “Mexican method”, tying 3 legs together and shearing in a circle.
 Others put them on a stand.
 Yet others may lay them out on their sides in a method similar to shearing alpacas.
 To the best of my knowledge, there is no gold standard for goat shearing methods.
-Things to know: angora goats have thin and often wrinkly skin, are not as equipped as sheep to tolerate cold weather after shearing, have long, floppy ears and horns that have a habit of getting in the way, and are wiggly and, well, are goats.
+Things to know: angora goats have thin and often wrinkly skin, are not as equipped as sheep to tolerate cold weather after shearing.
+They have long, floppy ears and horns that have a habit of getting in the way, and are wiggly and, well, are goats.
 They take longer to shear.

 Owning fiber animals is a true pleasure, and working with a shearer whom you like and trust is an important part of the husbandry for these beautiful animals.
 I hope some of these objective points may help you in your quest!